 - 4 snares removed from gorillas and any wounds treated

-- 41 clinical interventions on wild gorillas were performed in Rwanda, Uganda, and Democratic Republic of Congo
+- 41 wild gorillas were given medical attention in Rwanda, Uganda, and Democratic Republic of Congo

 - CBS news 60 Minutes crew visited to film a segment for the show

 The Gorilla Doctors are dedicated to saving the lives of critically-endangered mountain and Grauer’s gorillas through healthy care.
 Their international team of veterinarians is the only group providing these animals with direct, hands-on care in the wild.
 With only 880 mountain gorillas left in the world today, it is critical to ensure the health and well-being of every individual gorilla.
 The land surrounding the national parks where gorillas live is some of the most densely populated in Africa.
 As a result of intense human activity near and inside the parks, gorillas face numerous threats to their survival, including poaching and habitat loss.
 The Gorilla Doctors team monitors the health of gorilla groups to ensure the early detection of disease and injury.
 When gorillas suffer from human-induced or life-threatening trauma or disease, the team stages medical interventions to save their lives.
 Gorilla Doctors recognizes that the health of the gorillas is inextricably linked to that of the entire ecosystem.
 In addition to providing life-saving care, the veterinary team further protects gorillas by supporting health programs for people and their animals living and working in and around gorilla habitat.